 The NSW Biodiversity Conservation Act 2016 replaced the NSW Threatened Species Conservation Act 1995 on 25 August 2017.
 You can find more information on the NSW Biodiversity Offset Scheme and Biodiversity Stewardship Sites under this Act here.
 For more information on Biobanking (under the NSW Threatened Species Conservation Act 1995), click here.

-Sheldon Forest, Rofe Park & Comenarra Creek Reserve (BioBanking site ID 32) are existing Biobanking/Biodiversity Stewardship Sites on Council owned and managed lands, created in early 2014 through the NSW Government's Linking Landscapes Grant Program.
+Sheldon Forest, Rofe Park and Comenarra Creek Reserve (BioBanking site ID 32) are existing Biobanking / Biodiversity Stewardship Sites on Council owned and managed lands, created in early 2014 through the NSW Government's Linking Landscapes Grant Program.
 For more information on these sites visit Linking Landscapes.

 More information can also be found on the Office of Environment & Heritage website.